 I love a simple recipe.
 The best part is no electric mixer and less clean up.

 Preheat your oven to 325 degrees.
-Grease bread pan with butter or crisco.
+Grease bread pan with non-stick spray.
 Mash up bananas and set aside.

 First, in a large mixing bowl, whisk together sifted flour, granulated sugar, salt and baking powder.
 Set aside.

-In a medium sized bowl, you combine the eggs, mashed nanners, vanilla extract, vegetable oil and buttermilk (see notes at bottom of recipe).
+In a medium sized bowl, combine the eggs, mashed bananas, vanilla extract, vegetable oil and buttermilk.
 Then, fold in the dry ingredients.
-Once combined pour into your greased bread pan and bake for 1 hour and 20 minutes.
+Once combined pour into your prepared bread pan and bake for 1 hour and 20 minutes.
 Transfer to a wire rack and let cool down.
 Serve and enjoy!

 - Home Decor